christofmuc/JammerNetz/README.md

 ### Prerequisites

-We use the magnificent JUCE library to immensly reduce the amount of work we have to do.
-You can download it for free from [JUCE.com](https://juce.com/).
+We use [CMake 3.14](https://cmake.org/).
+Make sure to have both of these installed.
+Newer Visual Studios might work as well, you can select them as generators in CMake.

+### Building

-Clone with submodules from github
+Clone with submodules from github (make sure you have your github credentials set in your ssh-agent!)

     git clone --recurse-submodules -j8 https://github.com/christofmuc/JammerNetz

 The recursive clone with  submodules is required to retrieve the following additional modules already into the right spot inside the source tree:

+1. We use the magnificent [JUCE library](https://juce.com/) to immensly reduce the amount of work we have to do.
-1. the nice JUCE module [ff_meters](https://github.com/ffAudio/ff_meters) from ffAudio to display the level meters for each channel.
+2. the nice JUCE module [ff_meters](https://github.com/ffAudio/ff_meters) from ffAudio to display the level meters for each channel.
-2. [Q](https://github.com/cycfi/Q), a highly interesting modern C++ DSP library we use for the instrument tuning/pitch detection.
+3. [Q](https://github.com/cycfi/Q), a highly interesting modern C++ DSP library we use for the instrument tuning/pitch detection.
 Go check it out, it's really cool!
-3. [Infra](https://github.com/cycfi/infra), a little helper library required by Q
+4. [Infra](https://github.com/cycfi/infra), a little helper library required by Q.
+5. [CapnProto](https://capnproto.org/), a C++ serialization library we use for parts of the network protocol.
+6. [juce-cmake] to allow us to use JUCE and CMake together.

 As we don't want to send any unecrpyted audio data through the internet, we use a simple BlowFish encryption scheme to make sure that only authorized people join the jam session.
 For now, we have simply compiled a shared secret into server and client, more elaborate schemes might follow.

 To generate the shared secret, create a file named RandomNumbers.bin in the &lt;JammerNetzDir&gt;\common subdirectory.
 For example, you can use an external source like (https://www.random.org/bytes/) to generate 72 random bytes, or use a more trustworthy key source as you choose.

-### Additional Windows prerequisites

-In addition, you will need the [Steinberg ASIO SDK](https://www.steinberg.net/en/company/developers.html), which can be downloaded from their webseite.
-Unzip the contents into the third_party\ASIOSDK directory.

-For the multithreading aspects of the application, we use the [Intel Threading Building Blocks](https://software.intel.com/en-us/tbb) library.
-Download the matching binary release from github [here](https://github.com/intel/tbb/releases).
-Unzip the file downloaded into the third_party subdirectory.
-We have used version tbb2019_20190605oss.
-If you have a different version, you need to adapt the paths in the Projucer exporter later.
+#### Building CapnProto

+Regrettably we need to build CapnProto before we can build JammerNetz.
+CD into the third_party/capnproto directory and

+    cmake -S . -B builds -G "Visual Studio 15 2017 Win64"

+which will generate the sln file required to build.
+Open an MS Developer command prompt and run

+    msbuild builds/"Cap'n Proto Root.sln" /p:Flavor=Debug
+    msbuild builds/"Cap'n Proto Root.sln" /p:Flavor=Release

+#### Building JammerNetz

+Now we're ready to roll and can cd into the JammerNetz directory created by the git clone command, and issue a

+    cmake -S . -B Builds -G "Visual Studio 15 2017 Win64"

+after that run, you will find the Solution file for Visual Studio in Builds\JammerNetz.sln.
+You can open this in Visual Studio and start developing, or if you just want to build just run

+    msbuild builds\JammerNetz.sln /p:Configuration=Debug
+    msbuild builds\JammerNetz.sln /p:Configuration=Release

 ### Building the server